-During the ancient days in Babylon, diagnosis of UTIs was made by visual inspection of the colour and cloudiness of urine and in the 20th century diagnosis was transformed by the use of assays for white cell and bacterial counts in urine [1].
-Almost 100 years ago, the nitrite test was developed [2] but had a limitation of inability to identify the pathogen because measures the conversion of dietary nitrate to nitrite by Gram-negative bacteria, currently its used as a screening test where a positive nitrite test makes UTI very likely but the test may be falsely negative if the bladder is emptied frequently or if an organism that does not metabolize nitrate (including all Grampositive organisms) is the cause of infection.

-At the beginning of the 20th century, urine culture proved valuable in diagnosis of UTIs [1] and use of antimicrobial agents such as hexamine, pyridium, hexylresorcinol and mercurochrome was recognized [3; 4].
-During the first half of the twentieth century, penicillins introduced but had limited effectiveness in management of UTIs [5; 6].
-In 1937, sulfanilamide ushered the antimicrobial therapy which was effective in management of several types of UTIs such as cystitis and pyelonephritis but poor for different bacterial isolates and in 1953, nitrofurantoin was introduced which was a safe and more effective antibiotic for UTI and was an antimicrobial agent with good activity against E. coli, and a more favourable tolerability and had safety profile than sulphanilamide [7].
+Urinary Tract Infections (UTIs) have been a health burden throughout the history of mankind.
+In ancient times the Greeks UTIs thought that resulted disharmony while the Egyptians and Romans developed different ways to palliatively manage UTIs which included use of herbs, bed rest, diet and use of narcotics [1; 2].
+During the ancient days in Babylon, diagnosis of UTIs was made by visual inspection of the colour cloudiness of urine and in the 20th century diagnosis was transformed by the use of assays for white cell and bacterial counts in urine [3].
+Almost 100 years ago, the nitrite test was developed [4] but had a limitation of inability to identify the pathogen because it measures the conversion of dietary nitrate to nitrite by Gram-negative bacteria, currently its used as a screening test where a positive nitrite test makes UTI very likely but the test may be falsely negative if the bladder is emptied frequently or if an organism that does not metabolize nitrate (including all Gram-positive organisms) is the cause of infection.
+At the beginning of the 20th century, urine culture proved valuable in diagnosis of UTIs [3] and use of antimicrobial agents such as hexamine, pyridium, hexylresorcinol mercurochrome was recognized [5].
+During the first half of the twentieth century, penicillins were introduced but had limited effectiveness in management of UTI [6; 7].
+In 1937, sulfanilamide ushered the era of antimicrobial therapy which was effective in management of several types of UTIs such as cystitis and pyelonephritis but poor for different bacterial isolates and in 1953, nitrofurantoin was introduced which was a safe and more effective antibiotic for UTI and was an antimicrobial agent with good activity against E. coli, and a more favourable tolerability and had safety profile than sulphanilamide [8].
 Since then different antimicrobial agents such as Cephalosporin and augmented Penicillin have been developed and this has led to great improvement in management of UTIs in children.